wndxlori/wndx.com/_posts/2019-03-13-only-fools.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/g1a84q6RBSMrS" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/anna-kendrick-g1a84q6RBSMrS">via GIPHY</a></p>

 Like Kareem, I do understand why people start with code.
-I mean, it's familiar, it's comfortable, and it **mostly** does what it's told to do.
+It's familiar, it's comfortable, and it **mostly** does what it's told to do.
 It's not as messy as... dealing with people.
 People with contrary opinions.
 Some people who tell you your idea is brilliant, and others who tell you it's stupid (We'll talk more about that in another post).